-Supplies AC to the console and head electrical 120-volt outlets.
+Supplies AC to the cabin 120 volt outlet.
 AC electrical outlets are provided with ground fault interrupters (GFI) to help protect against electric shock.
 Test outlets periodically by pressing the test/reset buttons in the center of the face plate to ensure proper operation.
 GFI outlets do not protect against short circuits and overloads.
 This protection is done by the outlet breakers on the AC panel.
 GFI outlets do not provide 100% protection from electric shock.
 Even though GFI outlets protect by reducing exposure time from line to ground shock hazards, it is still possible to receive an electric shock from defective appliances, power tools or misused electrical equipment.